mhowison/SparseLM/README.md

-# SparseML: Sparse Linear Models
+# SparseLM: Sparse Linear Models

 The goal of this package is to provide R and python interfaces to optimized C implementations of commonly-used linear models (OLS, LASSO, logit) for sparse